SharmaGnesh/bayesian_network_analysis/README.md

 # bayesian_network_analysis
-This repo contains analyses a dataset using bayesian network
+This repo contains analyses of a dataset using bayesian network